Flow-Physics-Computational-Science-Lab/diffuse-interface_post-process/README.md

-# Volume correction for ACDI
+# Volume corrected flood-fill algorithm for diffuse-interface methods

-In the paper, they address the challenge of accurately calculating droplet/bubble properties (e.g., volume, number) in diffuse-interface two-phase flow simulations.
+In this work, we address the challenge of accurately calculating droplet/bubble properties (e.g., volume, number) in diffuse-interface two-phase flow simulations.
 Currently, flood-fill algorithms can truncate a significant portion of the volume of droplets/bubbles contained within the diffuse interface region or artificially merge multiple droplets/bubbles.
 This error is also dependent on the volume fraction cutoff value, which is typically chosen to be 0.5 arbitrarily, in the flood-fill algorithms.
-They propose a simple volume-correction approach that incorporates an analytical approximation of the truncated volume to correct for the missing droplet/bubble volumes.
+We propose a simple volume-correction approach that incorporates an analytical approximation of the truncated volume to correct for the missing droplet/bubble volumes.
 The proposed method results in accurately recovering the dispersed phase volumes with minimal volume error over a wide range of volume